DavidRV00/cookman/README.md

 # Tab Completion
 Tab completion for recipe names is available in bash and zsh.

+If you've just now installed `woman` or copied the completion files to their completion directories, you may need to restart your shell before they work.

 # Dependencies
 Install `pandoc` before using.